MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Shannon.md

 },
 {
-  Concept:'Binary becomes the core data type', Details:'Based on the needs to digital computers to handles are share data, binary was the best option' },
+  Concept:'Binary becomes the core data type', Details:'Based on the needs of digital computers to handles are share data, binary was the best option' },
 ]" />